POS Health Warnings

 - Smokeless tobacco: Currently, health warnings are required to cover at least 30% of both principle sides of smokeless tobacco packages in the US;

 - Cigarettes: cigarette packages are required to carry one of four Surgeon General’s warnings, with no size or placement specification (Read more), although they are usually found on the side of the packaging in small typeface.
 The 2009 Family Smoking Prevention and Tobacco Control Act mandated implementation of graphic warning labels on cigarettes in the US that would cover the top 50% of the front and rear panels of packages.
-While this regulation was upheld by the Court of Appeal for the Sixth Circuit in Commonwealth Brands vs. FDA, it was subsequently struck down as a violation of free speech protections by the U.S. District Court for D.C in R.J.
+While the specific warnings that FDA proposed in 2011 were struck down as a violation of free speech protections by the U.S. District Court for D.C in R.J.
 Reynolds v.
-FDA.
-The FDA may appeal or reissue new warnings in the future that adhere to principles in the legal opinion.
+FDA, a 2014 ruling from the same court on American Meat Institute vs. Unites State Department of Agriculture directly repudiated that decision, and other court rulings have established the FDA’s power to issue graphic health warnings.
+In 2016, seeing no action from the FDA, several public health groups sued the agency for their delay, and in September 2018, a judge ruled that the FDA must act quickly to provide “an expedited schedule for the completion of outstanding studies, the publication of the proposed graphic warnings rule for public comment, review of public comments, and issuance of final graphic warnings rule in accordance with the Tobacco Control Act.”
 Worldwide, many countries have instituted graphic warning labels as part of the World Health Organization’s Framework Convention on Tobacco Control.
 Review the International Status Report on Cigarette Package Health Warnings.

 - Cigars: Under the FDA’s deeming regulations, six rotating warning labels must be randomly displayed and distributed on cigar packages and rotated quarterly in advertisements Retailers who sell individual, unpackaged cigars must display a sign of all six warning statements by each cash register as specified in the law.
 The health warnings are required to appear on at least 30% of each of the two principal display panels of the package.